primarilysnark/cutout/README.md

 });
 ```

-To clear all existing mocks and return cutout to an unmocked state, call `cutout.reset` with no arguments, i.e.
+To clear all existing mocks and return cut-out to an unmocked state, call `cutout.reset` with no arguments, i.e.

 ```JavaScript
 cutout.reset();